Skip to main content

 warning

-Note: RDK S100 uses eth0 as the DHCP network port by default, and eth1 is configured with a static IP.
-Users can directly follow the steps below to configure NetworkManager not to manage the eth1 interface (recommended)
+Note: The RDK S100 uses eth0 as the DHCP port by default, and eth1 is configured with a static IP.
+Users can directly follow the steps below to configure NetworkManager not to manage the eth1 interface (recommended).

 warning

-Note: RDK S600 uses eth0 as the DHCP network port by default, and eth1 is configured with a static IP.
-Users can directly follow the steps below to configure NetworkManager not to manage the eth1 interface (recommended)
+Note: The RDK S600 uses eth0 as the DHCP port by default, and eth1 is configured with a static IP.
+Users can directly follow the steps below to configure NetworkManager not to manage the eth1 interface (recommended).

 1. Create a NetworkManager configuration file to set eth1 as unmanaged: